dan-mim/EMS-RL-DRO/README.md

 ## 📊 Numerical Experiments

 Numerical experiments compare the performance of each method on test datasets.
 The SDAP algorithm and the RL agent are shown to yield competitive results with good robustness.

 ---

-## 🧩 Theoretical Foundation

-This repo supports the findings and methodology presented in:
-- **Mimouni et al.**_"A Comparative Study of Multi-Stage Stochastic Optimization Approaches for an Energy Management System"_(preprint 2025)

----